CodeMark complaints

 All information we receive is public information.
 If requested, under the Official Information Act 1982 (OIA), we may have to release details about your complaint to other individuals or organisations.

-There might be grounds under that Act to withhold information you have provided (such as privacy concerns or commercial sensitivity).
+There may be grounds under that Act to withhold information you have provided (such as privacy concerns or commercial sensitivity).
 Please indicate in your email or correspondence if there is any information you would want withheld.
 If MBIE decides to withhold any information, the person requesting the information can ask the Ombudsman to review the decision.

 This information is published by the Ministry of Business, Innovation and Employment’s Chief Executive.
 It is a general guide only and, if used, does not relieve any person of the obligation to consider any matter to which the information relates according to the circumstances of the particular case.
 Expert advice may be required in specific circumstances.
 Where this information relates to assisting people: